The installation ‘A day in a life, a life in a day’ is a multimedia installation which runs in a loop of approximately

 In traditional narrative time-based cinema the frame confines, excludes and centers, but at the same time there are narrative codes invented that seem to make us forget this.
 When a person disappears off-frame, he doesn’t fall off the screen, but disappears in time.

 For this installation I started reviewing my video archive of the past few years.
+My video archive is like a notebook.
 I started to cut up and connect a selection of images to create a visual and conceptual dialogue between them.
 It is not so much a traditional narritive time-based story but it is more connected to the rhythm of poetics.
 The 30 minute experience floats from casual daily life subject matters to questions of more existential substance.
-The aesthetics of the work (frames within frames, a moving image that projects on a fixed image) are connected to my continuous research revolving around spectatorship, positioning and framing.
-A day in a life, a life in a day is also a play on ‘opening’ up the frame and to shift positions in understanding a frame formally as well as conceptually.
+The aesthetics of the work (frames within frames, a moving image that projects on a fixed image) are connected to my continuous research revolving around spectatorship, positioning and meaning.
+A day in a life, a life in a day is also a play on ‘opening’ up the frame and to shift positions in understanding perspectives of reality.

-It becomes an ‘ambiguous frame’, when something seen in the frame is neither visible nor invisible, but half-visible.
+When something seen in the frame is neither visible nor invisible, but half-visible..
 In fact, something else becomes visible: other features of the world, inducing a self-referentiality that eventually points to the observer and his perception.

 Reflecting upon the frame and its content, you are invited to reconsider conventions.
 Something familiar becomes unfamiliar, or at least different, as soon as conventions are left behind, and one starts to experience.
 This is a phenomenology of the everyday, where the observer comes in, to experience his conditions.